ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/integrations.md

 ---
 # Integrations

-Integrations allow administrators to capture changes and events actioned via the myECN customer portal or a PBX.
+Integrations allow administrators to capture changes and events actioned via the myCloudPBX customer portal or a PBX.

 Using the webhook, external workflows can be called, for example when your client creates a new myCloudPBX extension, creating a callback request inside your CRM for an account manager to complete a wellness check.

 A Webhook is a way for 2 applications to communicate and share real-time data.
 A Webhook works in the same way as an API only in reverse - data is pushed from the application rather than pulled (API).

-myECN Integrations can also be used to provide live data feeds to third-party or external billing systems.
+myCloudPBX Integrations can also be used to provide live data feeds to third-party or external billing systems.

 There are two main types of Integrations that can be enabled.

-* **myECN Integrations:** These integrations are specific to an account.
+* **myCloudPBX Integrations:** These integrations are specific to an account.
 * **Service Integrations:** This integration is specific to one PBX.

-## myECN Integrations
+## myCloudPBX Integrations

-myECN Integrations include the following:
+myCloudPBX Integrations include the following:

 * Create User
 * Delete User
 * Modify User

 ![](/images/integrations_menu1.png)